sof202/ATACPeakCompare/docs/peak_comparing.md

 truly absent in the comparison dataset when there is a possibility that a single extra read in the region could tip the balance?

-The solution given with this tool is to look at the condifence intervals for each pvalue instead of looking at whether they hit certain thresholds.
+The solution given with this tool is to look at the confidence intervals for each p-value instead of looking at whether they hit certain thresholds.
 If the confidence intervals for each dataset overlap, it suggests that (under the chosen [significance](#significance)) the true value could be shared by each dataset at this point.
 Considering these intervals is both more lax and strict than simply using a single threshold value.
-If the region in the reference dataset is a very significant peak (very low p-value), then this method required the same region in the comparison dataset to have similarly small pvalues to be considered as a pseudopeak.
+If the region in the reference dataset is a very significant peak (very low p-value), then this method required the same region in the comparison dataset to have similarly small p-values to be considered as a pseudopeak.

 Comparing confidence intervals is useful, but comes with a drawback in this particular case of using MACS to determine peaks.
-As mentioned in [this section](./peak_calling.md#why-merged-and-unmerged-peaks), some peaks may have a very high pvalue (not significant), and yet be called a peak due to the merging process.
+As mentioned in [this section](./peak_calling.md#why-merged-and-unmerged-peaks), some peaks may have a very high p-value (not significant), and yet be called a peak due to the merging process.
 This is why both files are required by this python script and allows us to now formally state what defines a psuedopeak.